-Service level agreements (SLAs) are an important part of every construction business.
-It clearly defines the scope of work to be done and exactly what the contractor will deliver to the customer.
-It also defines the customer’s responsibility in terms of payment or any portions of the work they need to handle.
-Without an SLA, misunderstandings can cause problems and even lead to lawsuits.
+Service level agreements (SLAs) are an important part of every construction and field service business.
+They clearly define the scope of work to be completed and exactly what the contractor will deliver to the customer.
+An SLA also outlines the customer’s responsibilities, including payment terms and any portions of the work they are expected to handle.
+Without a clear SLA, misunderstandings can arise, which may lead to disputes or even legal issues.

-While every SLA will be slightly different, there are some standard sections that should be included.
-Below is a list of the sections of an SLA that you should include every time you begin a new project.
+While every SLA may vary slightly, there are standard sections that should be included.
+Below is a breakdown of the key elements that should be part of every service level agreement.

 Objectives